 What can early treatment accomplish?

-- Create needed space for crowded teeth
+- Creating space for crowded teeth

-- Regulate the width of the upper and lower arches
+- Regulating the width of the upper and lower arches of teeth

-- Correct habits such as thumb sucking
+- Correcting damaging oral habits, such as thumb and finger sucking

 Will I be able to tell if my child needs orthodontic treatment?